 If you’re a relatively new bluegrass guitar player, you’re going to want to get comfortable with some common bluegrass chord possessions.

 I’m not gonna lie—bluegrass isn’t the most harmonically inventive style of music.
-There are plenty of two-chord songs, a zillion three-chord songs, and if you throw in a fourth chord at your local jam, you will have at least a few pickers wishing you would go back to whatever jazz club you came from.
+There are plenty of two-chord songs, a zillion three-chord songs, and if you throw in a fourth chord at your local jam, you will have at least a few pickers questioning your jam etiquette and wishing you would go back to whatever jazz club you came from.

 Seriously, “Blue Moon of Kentucky”, “Ain’t Nobody Gonna Miss Me When I’m Gone”, “White Dove”, “When Springtime Comes Again” and “Bury Me Beneath the Willow” all have exactly the same chord progression.